-The Plan includes the following provisions:
+The 2018 Plan, as amended, includes the following provisions:

-- No Liberal Share Recycling: provide that shares that are withheld to satisfy any tax withholding obligation related to any stock award or for payment of the exercise price or purchase price of any stock award under the Plan will not again become available for issuance under the Plan. - No Discounted Options or Stock Appreciation Rights: Stock options and stock appreciation rights may not be granted with exercise prices lower than the fair market value of the underlying shares on the grant date except to replace equity awards due to a corporate transaction. - No Repricing without Stockholder Approval: Other than in connection with corporate reorganizations or restructurings, at any time when the exercise price of a stock option is above the fair market value of a share, the Company will not, without stockholder approval, reduce the exercise price of such stock option and will not exchange such stock option for a new award with a lower (or no) purchase price or for cash. - No Transferability: Equity awards generally may not be transferred, except by will or the laws of descent and distribution, unless approved by the Compensation Committee.

-No Dividends: The Plan prohibits, for all award types, the payment of dividends or dividend equivalents before the vesting of the underlying award but permits accrual of such dividends or dividends or dividend equivalents to be paid upon vesting.
+- No Liberal Share Recycling: Shares that are withheld to satisfy any tax withholding obligation related to any stock award or for payment of the exercise price or purchase price of any stock award under the 2018 Plan will not again become available for issuance under the 2018 Plan; - No Discounted Options or Stock Appreciation Rights: Stock options and stock appreciation rights may not be granted with exercise prices lower than the fair market value of the underlying shares on the grant date except to replace equity awards due to a corporate transaction; - No Repricing without Stockholder Approval: Other than in connection with corporate reorganizations or restructurings, at any time when the exercise price of a stock option is above the fair market value of a share, the Company will not, without stockholder approval, reduce the exercise price of such stock option and will not exchange such stock option for a new award with a lower (or no) purchase price or for cash; - No Transferability: Equity awards generally may not be transferred, except by will or the laws of descent and distribution, unless approved by the Board of Directors and/or Compensation Committee; and - No Dividends: The 2018 Plan prohibits, for all award types, the payment of dividends or dividend equivalents before the vesting of the underlying award but permits accrual of such dividends or dividend equivalents to be paid upon vesting.

-Reasons for Approval of the Plan
+Reasons for Amendment of the 2018 Plan

-Our Board, the Compensation Committee and management believe that the effective use of stock-based long-term incentive compensation is vital to our ability to achieve strong performance in the future.
-The Plan will maintain and enhance the key policies and practices adopted by our management and Board of Directors to align employee and stockholder interests and to link compensation to Company performance.
+Our Board of Directors, the Compensation Committee and management believe that the effective use of stock-based long-term incentive compensation is vital to our ability to achieve strong performance in the future.
+The 2018 Plan will maintain and enhance the key policies and practices adopted by our management and Board of Directors to align employee and stockholder interests and to link compensation to Company performance.
 In addition, our future success depends, in large part, upon our ability to maintain a competitive position in attracting, retaining and motivating key personnel.
-We believe that our Plan is essential to permit our management to continue to provide long-term, equity-based incentives to present and future key employees, consultants and directors.
-The Board believes that the number of shares currently remaining available for issuance pursuant to future awards under the 2014 Plan (291,299 as of March 31, 2018) is not sufficient for future granting needs.
-The Board believes that if the Plan is approved by stockholders, the 1,300,000 shares available for issuance under the Plan, plus the numbers of shares to be added pursuant to the Evergreen Provision, will result in an adequate number of shares of common stock being available for future awards under the Plan for approximately two additional years following the current year.
+We believe that the increase in the number of shares available for issuance under our 2018 Plan is essential to permit our management to continue to provide long-term, equity-based incentives to present and future key employees, consultants and directors.
+Our Board of Directors believes that the number of shares currently remaining available for issuance pursuant to future awards under the 2018 Plan (as of March 28, 2023) is not sufficient for future granting needs.
+Our Board of Directors currently believes that if the amendment to the 2018 Plan is approved by stockholders, the 566,830 shares available for issuance under the 2018 Plan will result in an adequate number of shares of common stock being available for future awards under the 2018 Plan for one additional years following the current year.